Get out the vote: Negative campaigning and voter suppression

-Vote by mail

-Face to face GOTV has been found to be less effective with vote by mail balloting.

 Get out the vote in practice

 Political scientists have conducted hundreds of field experiments to learn which get out the vote tactics are effective, when, and on which types of voters.
 This research has revolutionized how campaigns conceive of their get out the vote efforts.
 Research also shows that voting is habit-forming, as voting in one election increases the probability of voting in a future election by 10 percentage points (controlling for other factors).

 The value of GOTV is unclear, but a well-organized effort can gain a candidate as much as nine percentage points in campaigns in the United States.
 In terms of mobilization, studies have found that door-to-door canvassing increases turnout among the contacted households with approximately 4.3 percentage points, according to experts Alan Gerber and Gregory Huber in 2016 while a 2013 study of 71 canvasses including many that targeted low propensity voters found turnout increased by 2–3 percentage points.
 Even earlier, analysts had often concluded that personal canvassing produced far higher voter turnout rates, such as 9.8–12.8%.
 While most experiments have been conducted in the US, recent studies have found similar or somewhat smaller effects in Europe.

-The guide to grassroots elections Get Out the Vote determined that GOTV efforts averaged one vote every 15 door knocks by volunteers ($31 dollars per vote), 35 phone calls by volunteers ($35 dollars per vote), or 273 pieces of nonpartisan direct mail ($91 dollars per vote, no effect from partisan direct mail).
+The guide to grassroots elections Get Out the Vote determined that GOTV efforts averaged one vote every 15 door knocks by volunteers ($31 per vote), 35 phone calls by volunteers ($35 per vote), or 273 pieces of nonpartisan direct mail ($91 per vote, no effect from partisan direct mail).
 They note that campaigns which experiment carefully can do better than these averages.
 Campaigns can raise turnout up to 8 percentage points with direct mail which tells neighbors when other neighbors have voted and promises to mail an update after the election, though people complain when they have no way to opt in or out of notification.

 Other studies have found that GOTV methods contribute little to none to voter turnout.
 One field experiment found that GOTV phone calls were largely ineffective, and that ease of access to polling locations had the largest impact on voter turnout.

 There is also the argument that GOTV targets a more affluent demographic, which is already more likely to vote.
 Less politically engaged demographic and socioeconomic groups are sometimes neglected in GOTV efforts.

 GOTV is often most effective when potential voters are told to do so "because others will ask."
 Voters will then go to the polls as a means of fulfilling perceived societal expectations.
 Paradoxically, informing voters that turnout is expecting to be high was found to increase actual voter turnout, while predicting lower turnouts actually resulted in less voters.